 And where was your droning when the antisense oligonucleotide (ASO) for the FUS P525L mutation was rushed out with essentially no trial?
 Pricetag per patient is $700,000 for the first treatment and around $350 for all treatments after (multiple treatments per year).

-These are just examples I stumbled upon in my 20 minutes of research, so there are undoubtedly many more like this.
+These are just examples I stumbled upon, so there are undoubtedly many more like this.

 If you are part of the NurOwn drone — ALS Association, Dagmar Munn, NORD, the Exec VP of Mission Strategy of ALSA who went on national TV saying NurOwn doesn’t work long term (!!!) and so many others who say there isn’t enough data and who say NurOwn doesn’t work long term — please have a second think about the impact of your actions.
 Please consider your droning in context of other drugs approved with less testing and less witnessed effectiveness.
-Please use your eyeballs and common sense.
-Please look into the 17 ALS patients who are clear NurOwn responders.
+Please look into the 24 ALS patients who are clear NurOwn responders.
 And please, for the love of all humanity, stop saying that NurOwn doesn’t work on advanced-stage patients, doesn’t work long term, and doesn’t work on certain patient types.
 NurOwn worked on the four advanced-stage patients it was tested on.
 And if you’re so science-driven (as you purport), WHERE are you getting that NurOwn hasn’t worked on the long term?!
 It works on the only person who has used it long term, Matt Bellina.
-It has worked in the follow-up treatments it has been tested on in the responders who’ve gone public.
 It likely works on various patient types too (so stop saying it doesn’t & stop using patient types as a reason to delay rollout!)

-If you’ve been in this fight long enough, you’ve seen Brainstorm use the FDA as the reason for not allowing NurOwn access through Right to Try.
-Next you saw FDA tell Brainstorm not to use the FDA as a scapegoat.
+If you’ve been in this fight long enough, you’ve seen Brainstorm point to the FDA as its reason for not allowing NurOwn access through Right to Try.
+Next you saw FDA more or less tell Brainstorm not to use the FDA as a scapegoat.
 Then you saw Brainstorm say it needs funding (like support from ALSA) in order to roll out NurOwn.
 Next you saw ALSA use Brainstorm as the excuse (saying Brainstorm basically did not want to take it to the next level yet).
-Then ALSA went back to an earlier reason they gave, with this open letter, saying that they simply don’t fund treatments in phase 3 but they do fund “promising research” (!!!)
+Then ALSA retracted that and went back to an earlier reason they gave, with this open letter, saying that they simply don’t fund treatments in phase 3 but they do fund “promising research.” (!!!)

 Droner, do not perpetuate this clusterfudge that is the NurOwn rollout.
-Really ask yourself why for two years you’ve been standing in between my amazing husband and the treatment that will likely provide a bridge to his next bridge, which may be a bridge to the cure?
-Please open your eyes and help roll it out today, at least to those who have been fighting for it for years.
-Dec.
-2020 is too late for so many people I love, and besides, the date could easily pushed back a fourth and fifth time.
+Really ask yourself why for two years you’ve been standing in between my amazing husband and the treatment that will likely provide a bridge to his next bridge, which may be a bridge to the cure.
+Please see that the fight against ALS needs to match the ferocity of ALS.
+We need to quickly work together (FDA, ALSA, and Brainstorm), be creative, plan it out (QUICKLY!), then get ‘er done.
+Funding should be the least of the hurdles.